A Comparison of Categories of Nori Motivic Sheaves: The comparison theorem

-is in fact an equivalence. \end{prop} \begin{proof} We want to use the comparison criterion provided by~\cite[Prop.~1.9]{TerenziNori}.
+\begin{proof} We want to use the comparison criterion provided by~\cite[Prop.~1.9]{TerenziNori}.
 Note that, while this criterion is stated for subcategories of perverse Nori motives, both the formulation and the proof rely solely on the functoriality of perverse sheaves.

 We already know that, for every $k$-variety $X$, the inclusions $\Pervgeo^{\rm{N}}(U) \subset \Pervgeo^{\rm{A}}(U)$ as $U$ varies in $\Open_X$ induce an equivalence in the colimit (by Lemma~\ref{lem:comp_Locgeo_generic}).
 Therefore, in order to apply~\cite[Prop.~1.9]{TerenziNori}, it suffices to check that, as $X$ varies, the subcategories $\Pervgeo^{\rm{N}}(X) \subset \Pervgeo^{\rm{A}}(X)$ are stable under inverse images under open immersions, extensions by zero and direct images under affine open immersions, direct images under closed immersions, Tate twists, as well as Beilinson's gluing functors.
 This follows formally from the fact that all these functors are $t$-exact for the perverse $t$-structures and lift to the categories of perverse Nori motives. \end{proof}